 Burlington, easily the State's largest city (but not that large: Only about 42,000 permanent residents, or slightly more than a sellout at Citi Field), was named for Richard Boyle, 3rd Earl of Burlington and 4th Earl of Cork, a British architect of the early 17th Century.
 The University of Vermont was founded in 1791, the same year that Vermont was admitted to the Union as the 14th State, the 1st added after the Original 13.

+ZIP Codes in Vermont start with the digits 05.
+The Area Code is 802.
 The State capital is Montpelier, 37 miles to the southeast.
 With 7,855 people, it is the smallest State capital in the country.
 Vermont has a 6 percent sales tax, which rises to 7 percent in Burlington.
 Bernie Sanders, before running for President in 2016, and serving in both houses of Congress, was Mayor of Burlington from 1981 to 1989.

 The State House in Montpelier